-Checking power trim and tilt system
+Power trim and tilt system

 - Never get under the lower unit while it is tilted, even when the tilt support lever is locked.
-Severe injury could occur if the outboard motor accidentally falls. - Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Be sure no one is near the outboard motor before performing this check. - (1) Check the power trim and tilt unit for any sign of oil leaks. - (2) Operate each of the power trim and tilt switches on the digital electronic control and engine bottom cowling (if equipped) to check that all switches work. - (3) Tilt the outboard motor up and check that the tilt rod and trim rods are extended completely.
+Severe injury could occur if the outboard motor accidentally falls. - Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Be sure no one is near the outboard motor before performing this check. - Check the power trim and tilt unit for any sign of oil leaks. - (2) Operate each of the power trim and tilt switches to check that all switches work. - (3) Tilt the outboard motor up and check that the trim and tilt rod is pushed out completely.